How Friendship Affects Your Physical & Mental Health

-A 2009 study from the Journal of the National Medical Association surveyed 300 men and women at a free health clinic in Buffalo, New York.
-They found that respondents with insufficient perceived social support were the most likely to suffer from mental health disorders like anxiety and depression.
+A 2009 study surveyed 300 men and women at a free health clinic in Buffalo, New York.
+They found that respondents with insufficient perceived social support were the most likely to suffer from mental health disorders such as anxiety and depression.
 A good friendship requires a balance between individuals–one where the needs of each are met.
-Good friendships have a myriad of benefits, such as increased feelings of belonging, purpose, increased levels of happiness, reduced levels of stress, improved self-worth and confidence.
+Positive friendships have a myriad of benefits such as increased feelings of belonging, purpose, and confidence, amplified levels of happiness, reduced levels of stress, and improved self-worth.

-While good friends can help you through traumatic events and can even help you to quit a bad habit you’ve picked up, toxic friendships can leave you feeling drained, stifled, unsatisfied and often unequal.
+While good friends can support you through traumatic events and are able to help you to quit bad habits, toxic friendships can leave you feeling drained, stifled, anxious and often unequal.
 Friendships are unique because they are tied to so many aspects of your life–your family, work, hobbies.
 When you have a toxic friendship, these feelings can permeate all of these areas as well.
-If a particular friendship is isn’t meeting your needs, it may be time to reassess whether it deserves a space in your life.
+If a particular friendship isn’t meeting your needs, it may be time to reassess whether it deserves a space in your life.

-Humans by nature are social animals.
-Our friendships can have a tremendous impact on our lives–which is why it’s important to make sure that they are leaving you feeling supported, understood, and happy.
+Humans are social animals by nature.
+Our friendships can have a tremendous impact on our lives–which is why it’s important to make sure that your friends leave you feeling supported, understood, and happy.

 Editor’s Note: This post was originally published in January 2015 and has been edited and updated for accuracy and comprehensiveness.